 - No budget set: If a card has no budget set, this condition is met.

-- Status age exceeded: If the time a ticket has been in a single status exceeds the set threshold, this condition is met.
-This only matches if the "Status age" option is set.
-Both the option to show Status age, and the warning for the threshold, is set in the column settings, on the board edit page.
+- Status age exceeded: If the time a ticket has been in a single status exceeds the threshold set in the column, this condition is met.
+This only matches if the column "Status age" option is set.

-- Note age exceeded: If the time since a Note has been created on a ticket exceeds the set threshold, this condition is met.
-This only matches if the "Last note" option is set.
-Both the option to show the Last note age, and the warning for the threshold, is set in the column settings, on the board edit page.
+- Note age exceeded: If the time since a Note has been created on a ticket exceeds the threshold set in the column, this condition is met.
+This only matches if the column "Last note" option is set.

-- SLA expired: If the SLA time remaining on a ticket is below the set threshold, this condition is met.
-This only matches if the "SLA time" option is set.
-Both the option to show the SLA age, and the warning for the threshold, is set in the column settings, on the board edit page.
+- Ticket SLA exceeded: If the SLA time on a ticket is in the past, this condition is met.
+This only matches if the column "SLA time" option is set.

 Styling is the custom properties applied to the card when the conditions of a rule are met.